When 401(k)s Attack

 - Buy fiduciary liability insurance and make sure it covers your potential exposure.

-- Monitor the plan administrators to ensure that they are meeting with your employees periodically to review investment selections, provide information and advise of plans procedures.
+- Monitor the plan administrators to ensure that they are meeting with your employees periodically to review investment selections, provide information and advice of plans procedures.

 - Hire consultants to audit compliance of your plan with financial, accounting and legal requirements, such as effective plan design, comprehensive investment advice and appropriate cost containment.